-Skip count miniature t-shirts by hanging them to dry on a pole
+Skip count miniature t-shirts sequentially by hanging them to dry on a pole.

 As children begin playing with this toy, they build a strong foundation of number patterns and sequences, thanks to the numbered T-shirts.
 Children associate better with an everyday task of drying clothes and enjoy hanging T-shirts with certain fixed patterns on the rod.
 The geometric symbols help them learn how numbers can be skipped in a pattern, setting a firm base for multiplication.

 Set includes a wooden tray with a hinged vertical frame to slide the T Shirts in.
 The box contains 50 wooden T shirts printed with numbers and shapes, 10 wooden geometrical pieces representing the numbers from 1 to 10 and a set of printed cards denoting skip counting from 2 to 10.
 Size of box: 46 cm x 33 cm x 3.5 cm height